preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 })
 ```

-Rebuild and start the project, then refresh the browser
+Rebuild and run the project, then refresh the browser.

-Enjoy!
+Cool, you've got your first component in Omnia up and running!

 # Next Part
 -   [Call a Web API](../call-web-api#call-a-web-api)